Generate and update embeddings in Azure SQL Database

 - Under System assigned managed identity, set Status to On and select Save.

-- Now navigate to your Azure OpenAI resource (for example, adventureworks-openai).
+- Once the managed identity is enabled on your SQL Server, navigate to your Azure OpenAI resource (for example, adventureworks-openai).

 - In the left menu, select Access control (IAM).